 The video presented today has been skillfully crafted by Mauricio Artieda, a former director of Catholic-Link.
 Its primary purpose is to reinforce the foundational identity of the Catholic Church as being established by Christ Himself.

 This video has garnered a significant amount of attention, and it currently ranks as one of the most frequently viewed pieces of content on YouTube, particularly in its Spanish-language version.
 Therefore, it has the potential to serve as an invaluable resource for the apostolate, enabling us to effectively defend and propagate the authentic identity of the Catholic Church, despite the incessant onslaught of criticisms and accusations that it often faces.

-As you watch, think about the words of our Creed.
-We truly are One, Holy, Catholic, and Apostolic Church.
+As you view this video, consider the profound meaning embedded within the words of our Creed.
+It reminds us that we truly are One, Holy, Catholic, and Apostolic Church.

 A Deeper Look

 For so many people, Catholics and non-Catholics, the Church has become, as Ratzinger says in his Introduction to Christianity, “the main obstacle of belief.”
 “They can no longer see,” he continues, “anything but the human struggle for power, the petty spectacle of those who, with their claim to administer official Christianity, seem to stand most in the way of the true spirit of Christianity.”

 Wouldn’t it be easier to simply remove this obstacle?
 Perhaps, direct our attention and efforts towards something more politically correct, something more comfortable?
 Shouldn’t we at least soften our voices a tad when we reach that part in the Creed?